gabrielmougard/transpiration/README.md

 ```
 (Note: This is an actively developed project so pretty much EVERYTHING is experimental and likely to break...)

 **Transpiration** is an end-to-end transpiler for fully homomorphic encryption (FHE) that takes high-level programs and emit an efficient and secure FHE code.
 The second purpose of this project is also learning the LLVM and the MLIR framework :) If you have no clue of what FHE is, I provide a transcript of a talk I gave not so long ago on my [blog](https://www.norskegab.com/presentation-on-fully-homomorphic-encryption/) (I introduce the base concept of FHE and one of its subset being [TFHE](https://eprint.iacr.org/2018/421.pdf).
 I created some TFHE experiments [here](https://github.com/gabrielmougard/fhe-experiment))

+You can also find a [series of blog posts on my blog](https://www.norskegab.com/creating-a-fhe-transpiler-with-mlir/), justifying my motivations behind this project and some explanations that would take too much space here...

 The goal is that it supports Ring-LWE based schemes [B](https://eprint.iacr.org/2012/078)/[FV](https://eprint.iacr.org/2012/144), [BGV](https://eprint.iacr.org/2011/277) and [CKKS](https://eprint.iacr.org/2016/421) which offer powerful [SIMD]-like operations and can _batch_ many thousands of values into a single vector-like ciphertext.